-In the Socrata Data Management Experience, there are numerous ways to format your data before publication to the Socrata platform.
+In the Data & Insights Data Management Experience, there are numerous ways to format your data before publication to the data platform.
 Navigating them can be confusing if you don't understand the differences between unformatted data, data types, data transforms, and column formatting.

 This article focuses on what distinguishes each from the others, and includes links to more in-depth resources throughout.

 Unformatted data refers to the raw, unstyled state of the data in your source file.
 (Note that "format" is not referring to a file format in this case.)
 Unformatted data is what exists underneath any other applied styles or formats, including those common in Excel.
-It's important to check out your unformatted data before you upload to the Socrata platform, because that's what the platform itself will be reading.
+It's important to check out your unformatted data before you upload to the Data & Insights platform, because that's what the platform itself will be reading.

 Date/time data illustrates this difference well:

 Fig. 1 - Date/time data from a CSV opened in Excel.
 The date recorded in cell 2A appears in the format "M/dd/YY" (2/28/02) in the sheet and "M/dd/YYYY" (2/28/2002) in the function bar.
 (The discrepancy between those two is your first hint that you're not looking at the unformatted data.)

 Fig. 2 - Date/time data from the same CSV opened in a plain text reader.
 This is your unformatted data, which appears here as "YYYY-MM-dd" (2002-02-28).